jakesgordon/javascript-state-machine/README.md

 By default, if you try to call an event method that is not allowed in the current state, the state machine will throw an exception.
-If you prefer to handle the problem yourself, you can define a custom `error` handler, which takes a single event name parameter:
+If you prefer to handle the problem yourself, you can define a custom `error` handler:

     var fsm = StateMachine.create({
       initial: 'green',
-      error: function(eventName) {
+      error: function(eventName, from, to, args, errorCode, errorMessage) {
-        return 'event ' + eventName + ' not allowed in current state ' + this.current;
+        return 'event ' + eventName + ' was naughty :- ' + errorMessage;
       },
       events: [
         { name: 'panic', from: 'green', to: 'red'   }, { name: 'calm',  from: 'red',   to: 'green' }, ]});
-    alert(fsm.calm()); // "event calm not allowed in current state green"
+    alert(fsm.calm()); // "event calm was naughty :- event not allowed in current state green"

 Release Notes
 =============